HologramEducation/dash-system-firmware/README.md

 ## Building Firmware

-1. With the `Dash System` board selected, from the Examples menu, select `HologramSystem/hologram_at`.
+1. With the `Dash System` board selected, from the Examples menu, select an example sketch.
 2. Click the Verify button to build.

+## Programming the User processor

+1. Use Hologram Arduino package version 0.10.4 or later.
+2. Open the user sketch to program.
+3. From the Programmer select `hologram.io USB loader`.
+4. From the Firmware Updates menu, select `Custom Firmware`.
+5. Click the Upload button in the Arduino IDE.

 ## Programming the System processor